Setup

 If none of those solutions solve the problem, please use one of the contact methods at the bottom of the Overview of Moom chapter to get further assistance.

-About Licenses
+About Moom Licenses

 Many Tricks uses license files for app licensing—there's no long string of license text to copy and paste, and you can easily back up our license files, as they're just small text files.
 Where this does get a little complicated is if you purchased an upgrade license to Moom 4, as you then need two license files to install Moom on a new Mac: Your Moom 4 upgrade license, and your original Moom 3 license.